The darker side of Twitter

 Did any of these three tweets serve any ‘diplomatic’ or ‘public policy’ purpose (see The Digital Diplomacy Handbook by Antonio Deruda)?
 I’m definitely dumb: I don’t see any, though I see uses tweets may be put to.

-Incidentally, in the merciless war, climbers of the greasy pole wage on each other, anything goes, by the principle: ‘Does not matter what they say, as long as they talk about me.’
+Incidentally, in the merciless war climbers of the greasy pole wage on each other, anything goes, according to the principle: ‘It does not matter what they say, as long as they talk about me.’

 Can tweets supersede normal diplomatic communication?

 Tweets are nothing new.
-Lonely Swiss cowhands on an Alp would use an empty milk pail as a blow-horn to alert a mate on the other side of the valley, or the master down below.
-American Indians sent up puffs of smoke (134 puffs max?), and the Chinese lighted fires on towers along the Long Wall.
+Lonely Swiss cowhands in the Alps would use an empty milk pail as a blow-horn to alert a mate on the other side of the valley, or the master down below.
+American Indians sent up puffs of smoke (134 puffs max?), and the Chinese lit fires on towers along the Long Wall.
 It was faster than a marathon jog, and safer, but more subject to misinterpretation.

 For quick information about events, tweets are great.
 Beyond this, just as with other public signals, one does not know what happens when the tweet spreads beyond the recognised circle of recipients.
 The message may go viral, or fizzle.